Face Masks 101: Benefits, Types & How Often You Should Use One

 There’s nothing quite like a face mask to step up your skin care routine.
 The right mask is not just an indulgent treat — it can also tackle key skin concerns and conditions, from dryness and dehydration to large pores and acne.
-Read on to learn how often to use a face mask and choose the right one for your unique complexion.
+Read on to learn about types of face masks, how to apply them and how to choose the right one for your age range and unique complexion.

 Just like a serum or moisturizer, a face mask is a skin care vehicle.
 It delivers highly concentrated actives, vitamins and nutrients to the skin to improve its overall health.
-The difference: Face masks are occlusive — they create a physical barrier that locks in beneficial ingredients, allowing them to absorb more efficiently.
+The difference?
+Face masks are occlusive — they create a physical barrier that locks in beneficial ingredients, allowing the skin to absorb more efficiently.

 Face masks are designed to be used intermittently to give your skin an instant boost.
 Depending on what your skin needs, there is a mask that can do one (or a combination) of the following: